-If a student's academic performance indicates an inability to master the material and any of the procedures as outlined in the academic guidelines have been observed (e.g. failure to meet probationary requirements; failure to meet leave of absence conditions; academic and/or skill potential for a career in public health is inadequate).
+i.
+If student's academic performance indicates an inability to master the material and any of the procedures as outlined in the academic guidelines have been observed failure probationary (e.g. to meet requirements; failure to meet leave of absence conditions; academic and/or skill potential for a career in public health is inadequate).